KLIPSCH PROMEDIA 2.1

 To remove the board I had to unsolder its pins from the board next to it.
 While I had it out I replaced the electrolytic caps with either Elna Silmics or Nichicon VRs depending on what would fit (same values).

 BELOW: According to the online schematic later version Promedias received 1K 2 watt resistors in this spot.
-With little to lsoe I followed Klipsch' lead and replaced my 800 ohm with 1K Xicon 2W metal oxide resistors.
+With little to lose I followed Klipsch' lead and replaced my 800 ohm with 1K Xicon 2W metal oxide resistors.
 To remove heat from the componant side of the board I relocated them to the foil side.
 Rather than removing the board this can be done by clipping off the old resistors and soldering new ones like below.

 CONCLUSION: after all the mods to the speaker and control pod the sound quality has definitely changed.
 Music is much more open with a detailed 'presence' that didn't exist before.
 Imaging is now rock solid with vocals hanging in 3D space between the speakers...an actual soundstage exists.
 Transients and guitar zips are more detailed and bass is tighter and more integrated with the music.
-The sound is simply....better.
+The sound is simply, better.
 Fixing the resistors on the subwoofer board restored the punchy, deep bass I was familiar with on this unit.
 This was a fun project.

 Datsunzgarage.us © 1997-2024